 As far as new faces, a few first-year residents have been announced: Alexis Floyd as Simone Griffin, Niko Tehro as Lucas Adams, Midori Francis as Mika Yasunda, Adelaide Kane as Jules Millin, and Harry Shum Jr. as Daniel “Blue” Kwan.

 Oh, then there’s also the slim possibility that we could get a cameo from Dr. Callie Torres!
 Well, that may be wishful thinking… but still.
 “Being part of the Shondaland family was one of the greatest honors of my life, one of the greatest privileges,” Ramirez, who is currently playing fan-favorite Che Diaz on And Just Like That, told People in December 2021.
 “I wouldn’t be who I am today without the experience I had on Grey’s Anatomy, and my heart is completely open to going back and checking in with Dr. Callie Torres.
 But that would only happen if the writers’ room and the story really organically led them to need a character like Callie to come back.”

 What do we know about Season 19 of Grey’s Anatomy?

-We don’t know a whole lot yet about Season 19 since Season 18 is still airing.
-Once this season wraps up, though, we might have a better idea of where Season 19 will go.
+We don’t know a whole lot about Season 19 yet.
 The only tidbit the network has teased is that Season 19 “will explore the ever-expanding world of modern medicine through the eyes of beloved returning and new characters.”
 Which, uh, could pretty much be applied to any season of the show.

 When Will Season 19 of Grey’s Anatomy premiere?